GlHenrique/my-instants-discord-bot-nodejs/DEPLOY.md

 - Verify that `DOCKER_USERNAME` and `DOCKER_PASSWORD` are correct
 - Verify that the image was created on Docker Hub
 - Verify that the image name in `docker-compose.yml` is correct
+- If your image is private, the workflow automatically logs in to Docker Hub before pulling.
+Make sure the credentials are correct
+- Check if you have access to the private repository on Docker Hub

 ### Workflow doesn't trigger